How to Start a Repo Business in 2026: Licensing, Costs & Clients

 - Ask for a certificate of insurance you can provide to potential lender clients.

-Step 4: Find a location and buy your equipment
+How do you find a location and buy your equipment?

 You need a secure storage lot.
 Look for properties zoned for commercial or industrial use.
 A starting size of 5,000 to 10,000 square feet provides enough space for a few recovered vehicles and your truck.
 High fencing and good lighting are non-negotiable for security.

-When you negotiate a lease, you might want to ask for a shorter term, like one or two years.
+When you negotiate a lease, ask for a shorter term of one or two years.
 This gives you flexibility to move to a larger or better-located lot as your business grows without a long-term commitment tying you down.

 Key equipment for your operation

 Your tow truck is your main asset.
 A reliable used self-loader or wheel-lift truck is ideal for quick, damage-free recoveries.
-While a cheaper truck seems tempting, frequent breakdowns can cost you contracts.
-It is better to invest in a reliable model from the start.
+A cheaper truck seems tempting, but frequent breakdowns cost you contracts.
+Invest in a reliable model from the start.

-You will also need other gear.
+You also need other gear.
 A set of GoJaks, which cost around $1,500, lets you move cars in tight spaces.
 A professional lockout kit runs about $100 to $300.
-Also, get heavy-duty flashlights and a tablet for managing assignments on the road.
+Get heavy-duty flashlights and a tablet for managing assignments on the road.

 Here are 3 immediate steps to take: